 - What to Do if Your Child is Being Bullied

 - Click HERE for the latest “Just for Parents” newsletter produced by the Florida Department of Education.
 This month’s issue focuses on Bullying Prevention.

-Rena Sadler graduated from the University of South Florida with Bachelors degrees in Biomedical Science and Psychology.
-Before earning her Masters degree in School Counseling, she taught science at the middle and high school levels.
+Rena Sadler earned her Masters degree in School Counseling and she taught science at the middle and high school levels.
 Mrs. Sadler grew up in Pasco County and enjoys spending time out doors with her family.